DingyiYang/dingyiyang.github.io/_pages/about.md

 **Dingyi Yang**, Hongyu Chen, Xinglin Hou, Tiezheng Ge, Yuning Jiang, Qin Jin

-- We explore the task of few-shot visual captioning, aiming to generate stylized captions guided by a few sentences.
+- We explore Few-Shot Stylized Visual Captioning, which aims to generate captions in any desired style, using only a few examples as guidance during inference, without requiring further training.
-- We propose FS-StyleCap, a two-stage trained framework.
+- We propose an effective framework that handles multiple styles with a single model.
+It extracts the style representation from stylized samples, and aligns visual information to generate stylized captions.

 </div>